-Hello there, in this article, I would like to talk about string trees!
+Hello there, back again with another article for you!
+This time, I would like to talk about string trees!
 Contrary to some people who have a sense of humour on the internet, string trees are not trees that your strings grow on 🙂

 What is a String Tree?

 String trees (a.k.a string retainers, string guides) are usually found on Stratocaster or Telecaster type of guitars and they are located on the headstock area.

 Depending on the guitar, you may see a single, double or string retainer bar as you would come across on Ibanez guitars that are equipped with Floyd Rose tremolo systems.

 What do string trees do on your guitar?